atsid/permissive/DockerReadme.md

 `docker ps` this command will show a list of running containers along with information about port mapping if applicable. docker kill <container id>; This will stop the container from running. (in some cases this may not be the preferred way to stop the container, but for our service it is fine.)

+#### Note that there is a separate Dockerfile in the package directory used for the build and deployment to AWS.
+The Dockerfile at the project root can be used for development and troubleshooting.